 Halloween Film Festival in Brasov + Zombie Walk

 One of the best happenings in Transylvania around Halloween is definitely the Dracula Film Festival.
-The prestigious event is dedicated to horror and fantasy films and takes place in Brasov – a handsome Saxon city surrounded by the Carpathian Mountains.
+The prestigious event is dedicated to horror and fantasy films and takes place between October 12 – 16, 2022 in Brasov – a handsome Saxon city surrounded by the Carpathian Mountains.

-In addition to screenings, the 7th edition will host free acting and photography workshops, as well as a bewitching zombie parade with ghoulish strollers marching through the streets of downtown.
+In addition to screenings, this edition will host free acting and photography workshops, as well as a bewitching zombie parade with ghoulish strollers marching through the streets of downtown.